robmuh/robmuh.github.com/_posts/2014-12-16-jade-stylus-prepros.markdown

 [Stylus](http://learnboost.github.io/stylus/) before teaching HTML and CSS is a natural compliment to learning Python as a first language and actually easier for students to grok.
-The instant gratification and smooth interface of [PrePros](http://prepros.io) makes any student want to write the code to make the magic transitions happen before their eyes.
+The instant gratification and smooth interface of [PrePros](http://prepros.io) make any student want to write the code to make the magic transitions happen before their eyes.

 # Simple is Easier to Learn